mtumilowicz/rust-rocket-workshop/README.txt

 ## rocket
 * is a web framework for Rust
     * provides routing, pre-processing of requests, and post-processing of responses
+* fully asynchronous, powered by tokio
+    * every request is handled by an asynchronous task which internally calls one or more request handlers
+    * tasks are multiplexed on a configurable number of worker threads
+        * runtime can switch between tasks in a single worker thread iff (if and only if) an `await` point is reached
+            * context switching is cooperative (switches occur when a task explicitly yields control to the scheduler)
+                * not preemptive (switches are done independently of the tasks' cooperation)
+            * if an `await` point is not reached, no task switching can occur
+                * important that `await` points occur periodically
 * `#[launch]`
     * generates a main function that launches a returned `Rocket<Build>`
     * automatically initializes an `async` runtime and launches the function’s returned instance